 - A minimum undergraduate grade point average of 2.5 on a 4.0 scale.
 Applicants with an undergraduate grade point average between 2.0 and 2.49 will be admitted on a conditional admit (CAD) basis for the first semester.
 CAD students must maintain a 3.0 GPA or better in their first nine (9) credits to remain in the program.

-- Completed online application form (including essay if GPA is below 2.5), references, transcripts, and fees) at www.ccu.edu/ccu/grad/.
-References must come from individuals who are not family members.
+- Completed online application form (including essay if GPA is below 2.5), transcripts, and fees) at www.ccu.edu/ccu/grad/.

 - Employment history including part-time summer jobs, volunteerism, exemplary athletics, scouting, recognized academic excellence, honor societies, or missions field work,